basho/basho_docs/source/languages/en/riak/installing/index.md

 }
 ---

+## Supported Platforms

 Riak is supported on numerous popular operating systems and virtualized environments.
-The following information will help you to properly install or upgrade Riak in one of the supported environments.
+The following information will help you to properly install or upgrade Riak in one of the supported environments:

-Click the link for your operating system or virtualized environment for detailed Riak installation instructions.

   * [[Amazon Web Services|Installing on Amazon Web Services]]
   * [[Debian & Ubuntu|Installing on Debian and Ubuntu]]